vancuren/x-collect/README.md

-# X-Collection
+# X-Collect

-A powerful utility that provides a fluent, convenient interface for working with arrays of data in JavaScript.
+A utility that provides a fluent, convenient interface for working with arrays of data in JavaScript.
 Influenced by Laravel Collections.

 ## Installation